Local limits of uniform triangulations in high genus: Tightness, planarity and one-endedness

 \begin{lem} The root vertex of $T$ has a.s. finite degree. \end{lem}

 \begin{proof} We follow the approach of \cite{AS03} and perform a filled-in peeling exploration of $T$.
 Before expliciting the peeling algorithm that we use, note that we already know by Corollary \ref{conclusion_planarite} that the explored part will always be planar, so no peeling step will merge two different existing holes.
-Moreover, by Corollary \ref{conclusion_oneended}, if a peeling step separates the boundary into two holes, then one of them is finite and will be filled with a finite triangulation.
+Moreover, by Corollary \ref{conclusion_oneended}, if a peeling step separates the boundary into two holes, then one of them has finitely many faces inside, so it will be filled with a finite triangulation.
 Therefore, at each step, the explored part will be a triangulation with a single hole.

 The peeling algorithm $\mathcal{A}$ that we use is the following: if the root vertex $\rho$ belongs to $\partial t$, then $\mathcal{A}(t)$ is the edge on $\partial t$ on the left of $\rho$.
 If $\rho \notin \partial t$, then the exploration is stopped.
 Since only finitely many edges incident to $\rho$ are added at each step, it is enough to prove that the exploration will a.s. eventually stop.
 We recall that $\expl_T^{\mathcal{A}}(i)$ is the explored part at time $i$.